barbados-clemens/personal-site/blog/a-beginners-intro-to-rxjs-with-examples.md

-## How to Get Existing Data into Observables
+## Getting Existing Data into Observables

 There are a handful of utility functions RxJS provides to turn data info streams.
 These are the ones we'll going to go over.